Testimony before the

 The Department is dedicating to finding and removing dangerous contraband.
 Total searches increased 14% from the last PMMR period, while weapons recovered decreased by 20%.
 Given that the total number of weapons recovered has increased 156% from 2008-2018, even with a rapidly declining population, we take this recent drop in recovered weapons to mean would be smugglers are getting the message: if you attempt to bring weapons into the facility, you will be caught.
 As noted in the FY19 PMMR, the number of stabbings and slashings between July 2018 and October 2018 declined by 22%.
 This is no small achievement; although we have seen an overall reduction in population, the Department is concurrently experiencing a concentrated rise in violent offenders.
 Despite the challenges faced, our officers remain dedicated to maintaining a safe environment in every jail facility and I thank them for their efforts.
 Officers who work in our jails not only need but must have confidence that this administration can keep them safe in return.
 In the coming weeks, the Department will be taking further steps to prevent weapons from entering the facility through the use of ionizing body scanners that will assist in recovering non-metallic weapons and blades.

 The PMMR also highlights areas where we must improve.
-During the reporting period, inmate fights/assaults increased by 11.4 percent and the overall rate of incidents involving uses of force increased by 31 percent.
+During the reporting period, person in custody fights/assaults increased by 11.4 percent and the overall rate of incidents involving uses of force increased by 31 percent.
 Force by DOC officers defines a broad range of actions that are not necessarily violent.
 In fact, our internal audits show that our officers are often using force to rescue detainees who have been injured by another detainee.
 We take these increases seriously, and we know that we have a lot of improvement to do in this area.
 Reducing uses of force remains a challenge, but we are committed to taking a holistic approach to force and violence reduction.
 Moving forward, we will continue to work with the Nunez monitor team to address the root causes of violent incidents and reduce unnecessary force within our facilities.

 We could not talk about our violence reduction efforts without highlighting the good work of the Department’s Correction Intelligence Bureau (CIB).
 Located in the NY/NJ High Intensity Drug Trafficking Area (HIDTA) Fusion Center on Rikers Island, CIB works alongside law enforcement professionals from local, state, and federal agencies to monitor groups with gang affiliations, intercept contraband, and disrupt smuggling networks.
 In 2018 alone, CIB prevented over 100 acts of violence and provided information that led to the discovery of nearly 200 items of contraband.
 Information initially uncovered by CIB led to a coordinated, interagency takedown of 29 individuals both inside the jail and in the community who were engaged in a coordinated criminal enterprise.
 CIB’s efforts led to the successful breakup of a ring of individuals who planned to smuggle weapons and drugs onto Rikers Island and prevented a murder in the community of the Bronx.
 I remain thankful to CIB for their work and am grateful to our partners in law enforcement for their partnership in addressing any attempt to compromise the safety of New York City’s jails and in the community at large.